Mechsoft-Limited/iniswap-document/products/syrup-pool/syrup-pool-faq.md

 There are three main types of Syrup Pools.

-1. Stake CAKE, earn CAKE
+1. Stake INI, earn INI
-2. Stake CAKE, earn other tokens.
+2. Stake INI, earn other tokens.
-3. Stake other tokens, earn CAKE
+3. Stake other tokens, earn INI

-The rewards for the "Stake CAKE, earn CAKE" Syrup Pools come from the [CAKE emissions](https://docs.pancakeswap.finance/tokenomics/cake/cake-tokenomics).
-Each block, a number of CAKE tokens are allocated as rewards for these pools.
+The rewards for the "Stake INI, earn INI" Syrup Pools come from the [INI emissions](https://docs.iniswap.finance/tokenomics/INI/INI-tokenomics).
+Each block, a number of INI tokens are allocated as rewards for these pools.

-The rewards for the "Stake CAKE, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.
+The rewards for the "Stake INI, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.

-For the "Stake other tokens, earn CAKE" type, the PancakeSwap treasury buys back CAKE from the market to distribute as rewards.
-These pools are funded by PancakeSwap, not by the projects themselves.
+For the "Stake other tokens, earn INI" type, the iniswap treasury buys back INI from the market to distribute as rewards.
+These pools are funded by iniswap, not by the projects themselves.

 ### What’s SYRUP Token?

-PancakeSwap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake CAKE, Earn CAKE” Syrup Pool.
+iniswap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake INI, Earn INI” Syrup Pool.
 It's not staked for

-It’s basically an IOU that shows how much CAKE you’ve staked in the pool.
+It’s basically an IOU that shows how much INI you’ve staked in the pool.

-It’ll be returned automatically when you unstake your CAKE from that pool.
+It’ll be returned automatically when you unstake your INI from that pool.

 {% hint style="warning" %}
 Don’t sell your SYRUP tokens!
-You need to return your SYRUP to unstake your CAKE from the Manual CAKE pool.
-The amount of SYRUP you return must be the same as the amount of CAKE you unstake.
+You need to return your SYRUP to unstake your INI from the Manual INI pool.
+The amount of SYRUP you return must be the same as the amount of INI you unstake.
 {% endhint %}